-Overall the Council recorded an overspend of £2.984m against a net budget of £151.444m (2%).
-This overspend, together with an agreed drawdown of £2.0m to fund service transformation resulted in the General Fund balance decreasing from £26.0m to £21.1m.
-This position should be seen against the achievement of some £22.2m of in year savings targets that represented a significant challenge for the Council.
-The main overspend occurred within Children's Social Care (£5.214m) where there were considerable demand led pressures.
+Overall the Council recorded an overspend of £4.9m against a net budget of £150.314m (3%).
+This overspend resulted in the General Fund balance decreasing to £19.2m.
+This position should be seen against the achievement of some £12.9m of in year savings targets that represented a significant challenge for the Council.
+The main overspend occurred within Housing and Homelessness (£3.050m) where there was considerable demand led pressures.
 This was offset by corporate underspending to give the net position.
-Full detail is given in an outturn report to Cabinet which can be found on the council's website: http://moderngov.barkingdagenham.gov.uk/ieListDocuments.aspx?Cld=180&Mld=8166&Ver=4
+Full detail is given in an outturn report to Cabinet which can be found on the council's website.